-Various bills have recently been filed in Oklahoma regarding the production, use, and regulation of cannabis.
+Various bills have recently been filed regarding the production, use, and regulation of cannabis in Oklahoma.
 Lawmakers are proposing many changes to the state’s marijuana industry, including a $25,000 bond requirement – regulated by the Oklahoma Medical Marijuana Authority (OMMA).

 The state is also considering adding marijuana rights to the Constitution.
 During the 2022 November election season, Oklahoma residents could vote for or against adding recreational and medical marijuana to their state Constitution.